-But – and this is where it gets interesting – there are absolutely no differences between the basic generic brands and the luxury generic brands.
+But – and this is where it gets interesting – there is absolutely no difference between the basic generic brands and the luxury generic brands.

-As an example, Morrisons Porridge Oats (1kg) costs £1.20, however, the supermarket’s budget range M Savers Porridge Oats (1kg) cost just 75p.
+As an example, Morrisons The Best porridge oats (750g) costs £3 (£4 per kilo), however, the supermarket’s budget range M Savers porridge oats (1kg) cost just 75p.
 And the ingredient for both?
 100% oat flakes.

 Free range eggs